 Later, Sam and Snow discuss being the most hated individuals in the night’s watch.
 Sam decides that it would be best if Snow were to send him to the citadel with Gilly to become a maester.
 Now that maester Aemon has passed, Sam would be an extraordinary addition to the nights watch, if he were to study for the part.

 I immediately wanted to throw my remote control through the TV.
-I CANNOT deal with the death of such an important character.
-Not because he is so loved, because yes, I do adore the character, but more so because of his influence in the show.
+I CANNOT deal with the death of such a significant character.
+Not because he is so loved, because yes, I do adore the role, but more so because of his influence in the show.
 First of all, it seems that we have killed off all competition to the throne and any man that would have had any sense in guiding people through the winter that’s about to hit, is pretty much dead. (minus Tyrion and Sam)

 Then there’s the issue with closure.
-There are so many things that have been happening to these important characters, that you just know are going to develop at a later time, but they never do.
+There are so many things that have been happening to these characters that you know are going to develop at a later time, but they never do.
 Where is the closure here?

 For example, Eddard Stark made a big deal about telling Snow about his mother and then he died.
 Fine.
-We all were waiting for the point where Snow would find out who his mom is and we were expecting it to be some type of dramatic twist.
+We all were waiting for the point where Snow would find out who his mom is and we were expecting it to be some dramatic twist.
 Now what?
-What was the point of pressing his mother’s identity?
+What was the reason for pressing his mother’s identity?

 Then there’s the whole seduction scene with Melisandre.
-Snow has this connection to her that may be more then physical.
-She sees greatness in him and you can almost sense that they will be involved together in some plot twist that is going to make your head spin.
-Now he’s dead…now what?
+Snow has this connection to her that may be more than physical.
+She sees greatness in him, and you can almost sense that they will be involved together in some plot twist involving the god of light or one of her prothetic quotes.
+Now he’s dead now what?

 How do you feel about Jon Snow’s death?
 Any theories?